Please open with me in your Bibles to God’s final written communication to humanity.

 Massacres & Bad Things That Keep Happening all Around Us

-Each of us live in a world unlike anything human history has ever known.
+Each of us this morning live in a world unlike anything human history has ever known.

 The advent of electronic media has ushered in the relentless barrage of visual images that cause the average person to vicarious experience the equivalent of what would have been a lifetime of disasters for the average 18th Century individual about every month.